Mobius1/ms-spycams/README.md

 ## Usage
 * Use the `spycam` item from your inventory to deploy a new spy camera
 * Use the `spycam_tablet` item to connect to and control your deployed spy camera(s)
+* Retrieve a spy camera by targeting it

 ## Contributing
 * Pull requests are welcome